-As the global financial markets are facing new challenges every day, people who were on the front line when the economy took a hit are now experiencing a rebirth and rising again.
-Loic Fery is among those people.
+Currently, global financial markets are meeting new obstacles every day.
+Folks who can be considered frontliners while the economy was taking a big hit are now undergoing a renaissance, as they rise again.
+Loic Fery is one of those people.

-Fery at that time looked over 200 traders who were set to compete against the brightest firms of London and New York.
-Due to some circumstances and conditions, Fery had to leave his job.
+Fery, at that time, oversaw 200 traders who were about to contend with the best firms of London and New York.
+Due to some reasons, Fery had to let go of his job.

 When times were hard, he picked himself up started again

 As the crisis was still ongoing in 2008, Fery attempted to rebuild his career from scratch.
 He only had $50M in the form of capital and made a team out of his former coworkers.
 Eventually, a trader named Frederic Couderc—currently at 45 years old today—co-founded Chenavari.

 The goal of establishing the company was initially aimed at making money through wagering on recovery credit markets.
 Fery’s project got praise from many folks, and he received lots of investments, which he then turned into huge profits.
 The business took many names and developed further.